autobrr/omegabrr/README.md

         - 14 # Change me
       #matchRelease: false / true
       #excludeAlternateTitles: false/ true # only works for Sonarr and defaults to false
+      #includeUnmonitored: false # Set to true to include unmonitored items

     - name: lidarr
       type: lidarr